arkalira/MQTT_Haproxy/redis-cluster/README.md

 - OK!

-- Check that keys are returning as expected:
+- Check that the value of the keys are returning as expected:

 ```
 python